yuan-chen-hu/Precipitation-Prediction_Weather-Radar-Analysis/README.md

 # Precipitation-Prediction_Weather-Radar-Analysis
-The program in this repository parsed the weather radar data and the weather information from 中央氣象局 https://www.cwb.gov.tw/V8/C/
+The program in this repository parsed the weather radar data and the weather information from the website below:
+中央氣象局
+https://www.cwb.gov.tw/V8/C/